ChristopherJoshy/KKNotesV2/README.md

 ## Tech used
 - Plain HTML/CSS/JS - keeping it simple
-- Firebase for the backend
+- Firebase , Gemini for the backend
 - No frameworks, no bloat
 - Used Claude to generate Comments